Stone Three was born when our founders decided to bring the latest technology to the third stone from the sun, Earth.

 - Stone Three Communications, which develops hardware and software solutions for the global maritime industry using industrial IoT technologies.

-- Stone Three Labs, an internal R&D lab that supports the company’s vertical business units while also incubating new ideas and innovation through contract research to develop new solutions.
+- Stone Three Digital, an internal R&D lab that supports the company’s vertical business units while also incubating new ideas and innovation through contract research to develop new solutions.

 Stone Three is an industrial IoT company that leverages its extensive domain knowledge, data science and enterprise software expertise, and device capabilities to develop sustainable solutions for repeating problems in key global industries.